Swachh Bharat: Long Road Ahead For Odisha, Bihar, UP

-Linking the mission to liveability and dignity of lifestyle, Jaitley said, “Swachh Bharat Mission has benefited the poor.
+Linking the mission to liveability and dignity of lifestyle, Jaitley had said, “Swachh Bharat Mission has benefited the poor.
 Under this mission, Government has already constructed more than six crore toilets.
 The positive effect of these toilets is being seen on the dignity of ladies, education of girls and the overall health of the family.
 Government is planning to construct around two crore toilets.”

 Keeping it open-ended and without providing a timeline the FM also mentioned a scheme called Gobar-Dhan which would help farmers effectively opt for solid waste management.
 “We will launch a Scheme called Galvanizing Organic Bio-Agro Resources Dhan (GOBAR-DHAN) for management and conversion of cattle dung and solid waste in farms to compost, fertilizer, bio-gas and bio-CNG.”